-Can I publish other people’s contributions to a Community or Business Group Specification under a different license?
+Can I publish other people’s contributions to a Community or Business Group Report under a different license?

-Can I make it a condition of joining a Community or Business Group that people must agree to licensing terms beyond the CLA/FSA?
+Can I make it a condition of joining a Community or Business Group or publishing a Report that people must agree to licensing terms beyond the CLA/FSA?

-Chairs publish specifications following a small set of requirements.
-Thus, a group must have a Chair in order to publish.
+The editor ensures that the report follows a small set of requirements.
 The requirements page provides information about styles, copyright, etc.

-- The specification is added to the list of specifications for the group and appears on both the group's home page and on the global Reports page.
+- The report is added to the list of reports for the group and appears on both the group’s home page and on the global Reports page.

 - The system announces the publication on the group’s blog.
 This announcement also appears on the Community and Business Group home page and is sent as an email to the group’s public list.

-- In the case of a final specification, the announcement invites people to make commitments under the Final Specification Agreement (FSA).
-For each final specification there is a page that lists commitments as well as group participants that have not yet made a commitment.
+- In the case of a Final Report, the announcement invites people to make commitments under the Final Specification Agreement (FSA).
+For each final report there is a page that lists commitments as well as group participants that have not yet made a commitment.
 On that commitments page there is a button for people to make a commitment under the FSA.

-Groups use different tools to publish specifications.
-If WordPress or the group's wiki are used, they offer revision history mechanisms to track changes.
+Groups use different tools to publish reports.
+If WordPress or the group’s wiki are used, they offer revision history mechanisms to track changes.